kogakure/website-11ty-stefanimhoff.de/src/posts/2020/zettelkasten-note-taking-devonthink.md

 ### Powerful Inspector

 One really powerful feature is the inspector.
-It allows editing and viewing metadata, mark (colors, flags), rate (stars), or lock items.
+It allows editing and viewing metadata, marks (colors, flags), rate (stars), or lock items.
 It can analyze text and show a wordlist, similar words, links in documents, a table of content, a word cloud, just to name a few.

-And a document shows also statistics like paragraph, word or character count.
+And a document shows also statistics like paragraph, word, or character count.

 ### Workspaces